stephenCarmody/stephenCarmody.github.io/_posts/2025-03-16-vector-databases.md

 <br>

 The beauty of IVF lies in its simplicity.
 During search, we first find the closest centroids to our query vector, and then only search through the vectors in those clusters.
-The `nprobe` parameter controls how many nearest clusters we explore - a crucial tuning parameter for handling edge cases.
+The `nprobe` parameter controls how many nearest clusters we explore, a crucial tuning parameter for handling edge cases.
 For example, if a query vector falls near the boundary between clusters, we might miss relevant results by only searching one cluster.
 By increasing `nprobe`, we can search neighboring clusters as well, trading speed for accuracy.

 <br>